We would like to thank everyone who stopped by our booth at the

 John Thompson, creator and custom knife maker at Dwarf Mountain Knives, has been supplying customers throughout the Midwest with distinctive edged tools since 1996.
 We take pride in offering 100% hand-crafted one-of-a-kind quality pieces that are built to last.
 John and his family are committed to providing guidance, inspiration as well as hands-on assistance in taking care of each item.

 Trena Thompson has been blacksmithing since 2017, receiving a blacksmithing class for Mother's Day.
-She has more than sword of nailed it with more than 75 varieties of mini swords she's forged from duplex nails.
+She has more than "sword of" nailed it, with more than 75 varieties of mini swords she's forged from double-headed construction nails.
 In 2021, Trena started creating custom leather sheaths for all of John's wares.